-If you’re not tracking and improving your Core Web Vitals, your Performance Score will be lower.
-A worse Performance Score means lower search ranking and worse user experience for your customers.
+If you’re not tracking and improving Core Web Vitals, your ranking will be lower.

-Most performance metrics have recommended ranges which constitute good user experience.
+Most performance metrics have recommended ranges for a good user experience.
 Unfortunately, more often than not, these values are hard to find.
-Below, we share the desired Core Web Vitals ranges for optimal experience and mitigating the risk of losing positions in search ranking:
+Below, we share the Core Web Vitals ranges for optimal experience and mitigating the risk of losing positions in search ranking:

 |Metric||Good Measurement||Poor Measurement|